Peelamedu: Economy

 Major textile and wet grinder industries and a considerable number of foundries and motor/pump industries of the district are also located here.
 It is the educational hub of Coimbatore, with renowned Medical, Paramedical, Engineering, Arts & Science colleges and many famous schools situated here.

 Infrastructure

 Avinashi Road Flyover

-The Avinashi Road Elevated Expressway is a 10.01 km, four-lane, elevated expressway under construction in the city of Coimbatore, Tamil Nadu, India.
+The GD Naidu Elevated Expressway is a 10.01 km, four-lane, elevated expressway under construction in the city of Coimbatore, Tamil Nadu, India.
 The corridor begins near the Uppilipalayam Flyover and ends near the Goldwins junction over the Avinashi Road, the most important arterial road in the city bypassing over 12 traffic intersections.

 Railway Flyovers

 A railway flyover is under construction near Tidel Park.
 Peelamedu RS Flyover was opened in 2016 to avoid traffic congestion.